bhisaac/5eFP/5eFP-SRD.md

 ## Settlement

+A settlement uses the encounter stats provided to determine the checks needed to find it, resolve the encounter, or both.

 > MINION SETTLEMENT
 >
->> Settlements of type minion are hamlets or a loose collection of homes or shelters that form a sembelance of community without a council or leader.
+>> Minion settlements are hamlets or a loose collection of homes or shelters that form a sembelance of community without a council or leader.
 >>
 > ELITE SETTLEMENT
 >